s3ql/s3ql/rst/special.rst

 ==============================

 The command `s3qlcp` can be used to duplicate a directory tree without physically copying the file contents.
-This is possible due to the data de-duplication feature of S3QL.
+This is made possible by the data de-duplication feature of S3QL.

 The syntax of `s3qlcp` is::